Update September 2021

 Browser.
 To surf or browse the WWW (World Wide Web), you need a “Browser”.
 The most common is probably I.E. (Internet Explorer), this is built-in to all Windows(TM) Operating Systems and is usually the default Browser.
 However, recent changes have made it possible to prevent this from being installed by default.
 For years, there have been other browsers that you can install and use instead of I.E. These would include Firefox, Opera, Safari and more recently Google Chrome.
 All browsers have their own idiosyncrasies so it’s a matter of choice.
 The article on Wiki might explain it a little better.

 CABLE (As in Cable Internet) = This is a fibre optic network that uses Fibre Optic and Coax cables to get you on to the Internet.
-It also allows TV, Voice (telephone) and Digital DATA to be used at the same time.
-Virginmedia is probably the best currently known Cable provider.
+It also allows TV, Voice (telephone) and Digital data to be used at the same time.
+In the UK Virgin media are now the only Cable provider.
 Connection speeds will probably always be faster than ADSL but that might change.
-Most Cable services had brand new fibre optic cables installed about 10 or 15 yrs ago so it’s likely that the Internet connection will be a better quality (not always).
+Most Cable services had brand new fibre optic cables installed about 20 yrs ago so it’s likely that the Internet connection will be a better quality (not always).
+BT / Openreach are installing new fibre cables and are offering FTTC and FTTP, the latter could potentially offer similar connection speeds to “Cable”.

 Connection speed.
 This is a figure given in Mbps (Megabits per second (not Megabytes).
 Generally speaking the actual connection speed does not determine how good a connection you will get but it does give you an idea of the potential.
 The main thing to bear in mind is the “throughput”, Throughput is the yardstick.
 You may have a connection speed of say 20 Mbps but your throughput might be as low as 12 Mbps and you may have a connection speed of say 10 Mbps and get a throughput of about 8Mbps.
 Lots of reasons for this but I won’t bore you with the details.
-A good site to check your throughput is http://numion.com
+A good site to check your throughput is Speedtest it is probably the most used these days.

 DNS (Domain Name System) This ought to be at the top of the list because without DNS, the Internet wouldn’t work and most home and business networks would struggle!
 DNS and DHCP work together, it’s a “network thing” 🙂 See “IP Address, LAN, WAN and Network.

 Disk Image.
-Also known as “cloning”.
-A disk image is a complete copy of your hard drive and creating them is quick and painless when you use software like Macrium Relect.
-When your hard drive fails (and it will) you would normally have to install a new hard drive and then install the OS from scratch.
-If you have a recent disk image, you can “image” to new hard drive and it will be like having your PC back to normal and very quickly.
+A disk image is a complete copy of your hard drive which is saved in a special format and creating them is quick and painless when you use software like Macrium Reflect.
+When your hard drive fails (and it will) you would normally have to install a new hard drive and then install the OS from scratch. which can be a PITA and might take several days to re-install all the programs that you use and retrieve your backed up data.
+If you have a recent disk image, you can restore the recent “image” to new hard drive and it will be like having your PC back to normal with hours not days.
 The caveat being, the disk image needs to be very recent or you will loose any changes that you have made since creating the disk image.
+Most people keep a few copies of the image as a way of backing up.

 Ethernet.
 Until WiFi came along, everyone used Ethernet to network 2 or more computers.
 These days Ethernet is mainly used to differentiate between WiFi and from using actual cables for connecting devices to a network.
 The main difference is that with WiFi (Wireless) you don’t use a cable but with Ethernet you do!
 An Ethernet cable is literally a cable that passes data between 2 network devices.
 Typically the cable is terminated at each end using RJ45 connections but WiFi does away with the need for a cable and instead uses Radio signals to achieve the same (or similar).
 Ethernet cables tend to be more reliable than WiFi and in most cases can transfer more date quicker than WiFi.